stride3d/stride-docs/en/contributors/documentation/index.md

+﻿# Contributing to documentation
-﻿This documentation serves as a comprehensive guide to help you navigate and contribute to the **Stride Docs** website.
+This documentation serves as a comprehensive guide to help you navigate and contribute to the **Stride Docs** website.

 If you're looking to make minor changes, such as adding or updating a manual, tutorial or page, or fixing a typo, feel free to jump straight to the [Content Updates](content#content-updates) section.